Consider the statement, ‘The injections saved her life.’

 NOT: giving me necessary and sufficient conditions for joint action.

-Instead, it’s giving us one way in which we can explain how it is possible in principle for a single mechanism to explain (i) collective goals, (ii) trade-off cooperation and (iii) coordination of planning.
+Instead, it’s giving us one way in which we can explain how it is possible in principle

 So what I really want to say is: when these conditions are met, our actions will have those three features.